HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 • 8 Gallon VW Beetle sheet metal gas tank

-• located in occupant zone over occupants lap - separated by fiberglass trunk floor
+• Tank is located in occupant zone over occupants lap - attached to and separated only by fiberglass trunk floor

-• tank secured to fiberglass trunk floor with bolts and washers
+• tank secured to 1/8" thick fiberglass trunk floor with bolts and washers

 Engine Cooling System